Are you struggling to convey your product’s value to your audience? Consider making a demo video!

 At the end of the video, provide a clear, specific next step for your audience to take, such as download a trial, request more information, or even buy now.

-Step 2: Record your Product or Service in Action
+Step 3: Record your product or service in action

 To capture a software program in action, you’ll need a tool that will let you record your screen.
-We offer several screen recording tools here at TechSmith–Camtasia is a good choice for a demo video project since it’s an all-in-one program offering screen recording and video editing (If you need to record activity on an iOS device, TechSmith Capture is a good option for that–you can easily import your recording into Camtasia to edit it.)
+We offer several screen recording tools here at TechSmith.

 Once you have your product pulled up on your computer, you may wish to walk through the product demonstration a few times for practice.